 By default, mesibo sends background push notifications that are not visible (data type in Android and background or VoIP type in iOS).

-.
-It wakes your app in the background and then the application can start mesibo to receive all the messages.
-This is recommended way of receiving push for real-time application as it gives you the finer control.
+It wakes your app in the background and then the application can start mesibo to receive all the messages and calls.
+This is the recommended way of receiving push for real-time application as it gives you the finer control.
 However, You can change this default behavior from the mesibo console by disabling the

 Background push checkbox.
 It will then send visible push alerts (notification type in Android and alert type in iOS).

-If you still don’t get the push, check following:
+If you still don’t get the push, check the following:

 - Ensure that you have configured push-notification credentials for your app correctly on the mesibo console.